-The Home Office will take into account a grant of a document confirming permanent residence when processing applications for "settled status".
-Not only will people holding a permanent residence card not have to pay to obtain settled status, they will also not have to prove residence for the period the Home Office assessed before issuing their permanent residence document.
-At the same time, no one can be sure how much getting such a document confirming permanent residence will assist in the "settled status" process.
-It is difficult to state categorically, therefore, that it is necessary for people to get such documents and that they would be foolish not to prepare and lodge such applications now.
+The Home Office would effectively be being unnecessarily inefficient if they did not take into account a recent grant of a document confirming permanent residence when processing applications for "settled status".
+At the same time, no one can be sure or state categorically how much getting such a document confirming permanent residence will assist in the "settled status" process so it is difficult to state categorically that it is necessary for people to get such documents and that they would be foolish not to prepare and lodge such applications now.